Find your perfect college degree

 After completing their degree, they must meet the Federal Aviation Administration requirements by passing a background verification, drug screening, and medical evaluation, and must accomplish a training course at the FAA Academy before turning 31.

-Air traffic controllers in the US consist of 73.3% of men, while 22.8% are women.
-In 2021, more than 9,000 air traffic controllers will be employed in the country.
+Air traffic controllers in the US consist of 78% of men, while 22% are women.
 While Delaware is the best state to live in for air traffic controllers, California has the highest demand for these professionals.

 Top Aircraft Control Associate Programs: